CLOSE

 C++ Cast Operators (Safer and more specific):

-C++ introduces four casting operators for more clarity and type safety:
+C++ introduces four casting operators for more clarity and type safety, each with a specific use case:

 • static_cast